10 Correlation and regression

 #> population of 1000 people, the model predicts another 0.1 deaths.

-1. Work out the correlation between a country’s mean female science grade and mean male science grade.
+1. Work out the correlation between a country’s mean female mathematics grade and mean male mathematics grade.
 Should you use Spearman’s Rho or Pearson’s r in your model?
 Why?
+EXTENSION: try plotting this data to see if the cor.test result is correct

 answer